Bahrain bans political groups from contacting Hezbollah

 The move reflected sectarian tensions within Bahrain and across the Sunni Muslim-dominated Gulf region stoked since 2011 by Syria's civil war, and exacerbated further after Hezbollah's leader openly acknowledged it was fighting on Syrian President Bashar al-Assad's side against mainly Sunni rebels.

-"Political associations are banned from making any kind of contact with the Lebanese Hezbollah organisation, for it (is) a terrorist organisation," the official Bahrain news agency BNA quoted an order issued by the justice and Islamic affairs minister, Sheikh Khaled bin Ali al-Khalifa, as saying.
+"Political associations are banned from making any kind of contact with the Lebanese Hezbollah organization, for it (is) a terrorist organization," the official Bahrain news agency BNA quoted an order issued by the justice and Islamic affairs minister, Sheikh Khaled bin Ali al-Khalifa, as saying.

 Bahrain, a majority Shi'ite country but ruled by the Sunni al Khalifa family, has been buffeted by political unrest since 2011 with mostly Shi'ite Bahrainis agitating for democratic reforms and more say in government.

 Bahrain has accused Iran, Hezbollah's main backer, and the Lebanese Shi'ite militants of fanning the unrest.
-They both deny it, although Hezbollah has criticised the Manama government's security crackdowns on Shi'ite protesters.
+They both deny it, although Hezbollah has criticized the Manama government's security crackdowns on Shi'ite protesters.

 The justice minister's statement did not say what action the government would take if any party failed to comply with the ban.
 Al Wefaq, the main Shi'ite opposition party in Bahrain, said it had no formal contact with Hezbollah.